Zopa Review – Borrowing with Zopa

 Zopa is the biggest peer to peer lending site in the UK and it was also the first to get going anywhere in the world.
 So how does borrowing with Zopa work and what are the benefits?
 This is what we are discussing in this Zopa review.

 The Way it Works

 The first thing we need to understand is that the money you borrow through Zopa comes from a number of different lenders.
-People can sign up to either borrow money or to lend it.
+People can sign up to borrow or lend money.
 To keep things as watertight as possible the money a person lends is then split up into small chunks and loaned out to a number of borrowers.
 This means that you won’t be borrowing directly from one person but rather receiving the funds from a number of sources.
 Everything is arranged online and it is easy to track the progress of your account over time.
 To date over 80,000 people have borrowed in this way and more than 57,000 lenders have chipped in with money to fund those loans.

 We are used to banks checking our financial details and running credit checks on us to make sure that we can be trusted to pay back a loan, so how does Zopa work?
 Well, the idea is very similar.
 To start the ball rolling you need to meet their eligibility criteria.
 This means being over 20 years of age and having lived in the UK for a minimum of the last 3 years.
 You also need to have a minimum salary of £12,000 and a good credit history.
 The criteria is very clear, so it should be easy to work out quickly whether or not you will be able to get the money you need in this way.

 What You Can Borrow